-Centres, through their PIs, and the SLG, can request to receive Registry patient data and perform analyses on the entire Registry dataset or Registry dataset.
+Centres, through their PIs, and the SLG, can request to receive MSBase or MGBase Registry patient data and perform analyses on the entire Registry dataset or subsets of the Registry dataset.

-The procedures for proposing and conducting scientific analyses are outlined in detail in the MSBase Participation Agreement.
+The procedures for proposing and conducting scientific analyses are outlined in detail in the MSBase and MGBase Participation Agreement.

-At all times, Centre permission is sought before any of the pseudonymised data is used in any MSBase analyses.
+At all times, Centre permission is sought before any of the pseudonymised data is used in any MSBase/MGBase analyses.